Low ATM Trailers

 The Vehicle Type Approval applicant must retain all relevant information to support their application.

-The application fee associated with obtaining an RVSA Approval for a Low ATM Trailer and entry of trailers into the RAV are as follows:
+The application fee associated with obtaining a Vehicle Type Approval for a Low ATM Trailer and entry of trailers into the RAV are as follows:

 - Application Fee = $50

 - Variation of an RVSA Approval = $50

 More information on fees and charges can be found HERE.

 The Department’s “Guide to Vehicle Type Approvals for Low ATM Trailers 4.5t ATM or Less” provides detailed information on the Type Approval process.
 Click here to access the guidance material.